eth-cscs/sarus/doc/config/timestamp-hook.rst

         ]
     }

-The previous example would yield the following output in the logfile:
+The previous example would produce an output in the logfile like the following:

 .. code-block:: bash